 |High Priority||20-28||Aggressively pursue this highly viable and desirable lead!
 Invest in technical discoveries at no upfront charge.|

 |Medium Priority||10-19||Pursue.
 Actively follow up with lead and offer to perform paid technical discoveries.|

 |Low Priority||Below 10||Pursue if time allows or when factors improve.|

 For any row of the rubric which we did not manage to get sufficient information to determine, award zero points.
 We should not drive our data based on what we think is true, but on what we have evidence for.
 These determinations don't need to be 'fully proven', but they must have some backing other than hunch or "I don't know, so I'm giving points by default."

-Here are a few imagined scenarios and how the rubric works with them.
+Here are a few imagined scenarios with fictional clients and how the rubric would work with them.

 Hedera University is a well known institution whose students are selected through a rigorous admissions process and which has a reputation for innovating in education.
 The university has decided to start offering micro-degress that carry its name and use their content but which do not require the same level of financial investment as its in-person courses.
 Normal tuition for Hedera University is near the cost of a house each year.

 Jimmy from their curriculum department has heard of us from one of their competing universities and knows we're the best in the field.
 He has reached out to us to build their microdegree project, but isn't a software person.
 He's heard of Open Source, and knows Open edX is open source, and has an understanding that this means that anything can be changed.
 People from his team have asked about hours spent contributing code upstream and don't have an understanding of the reduction in maintenance costs this brings.